 If there are any concerns that a student is missing, follow Incident/Emergency Response Steps distributed at the Health & Safety sessions and begin immediate notification procedures.
 While local authorities may require a waiting period, you do not need to wait 24 hours to contact UA Study Abroad if you suspect a student is missing.

 Medical and Mental Health

 Students may have concerns about discrimination and stigmas associated with mental or medical illness.
-Always encourage open disclosure to provide adequate support and preparation for the student in the program.
+Always use discretion but encourage open disclosure to provide adequate support and preparation for the student in the program.
 Please maintain confidentiality within the student group.

 Prior to departure, invite students to complete a Health Information form found in UAbroad and distributed at Health & Safety sessions.

 - Travel with a written prescription for the generic name;